MarkCWirt/ethereum-tutorial/README.rst

 .. code::

-  i A libcryptopp-dev                 - General purpose cryptographic library - C+ i   libcryptsetup4                  - disk encryption support - shared library i   libgcrypt20                     - LGPL Crypto library - runtime library i A libhcrypto4-heimdal             - Heimdal Kerberos - crypto library i A libk5crypto3                    - MIT Kerberos runtime libraries - Crypto Li i A libssh-gcrypt-4                 - tiny C SSH library (gcrypt flavor) i   libgnutls-openssl27             - GNU TLS library - OpenSSL wrapper i   libssl-dev                      - Secure Sockets Layer toolkit - development i   libssl1.0.0                     - Secure Sockets Layer toolkit - shared libr i   openssl                         - Secure Sockets Layer toolkit - cryptograph
+  i   libcrypto++-dev                 - General purpose cryptographic library - C+
+  i A libcrypto++9v5                  - General purpose cryptographic library - sh i   libgcrypt20                     - LGPL Crypto library - runtime library
+  i A libhcrypto4-heimdal             - Heimdal Kerberos - crypto library
+  i A libk5crypto3                    - MIT Kerberos runtime libraries - Crypto Li i A libssh-gcrypt-4                 - tiny C SSH library (gcrypt flavor)

 If you run into problems, you may want to examine your libraries and add some of the above.